DongTran2003/SQL_Project_Job_Analysi/README.md

 | -------- |
 | 206943  |

 Great!
-It's now time to explore what job titles appeared most of the time in the U.S job market:
+It's now time to explore what job titles appeared most of the time in the U.S job market.
 ```SQL
 SELECT
     job_title_short AS job_title,